The psychology behind email fatigue and how HR can combat it

 Invest in technology and email management tools

 If the company hasn't already done so, it's time to invest in technologies that simplify communication management.
-Tools that centralize communications, categorize urgency and importance, and track information efficiently can alleviate cognitive burdens.
+Gartner's digital workplace research shows that organizations using unified communication platforms reduce email volume by up to 40%.
+Tools that centralize communications, categorize urgency and importance, and track information efficiently can alleviate cognitive burdens significantly.

 -